Bearpaw11/capstoneSpringTrackThatTrack/README.md

 HTML, JPA, Thymeleaf, CSS, Bootstrap and JavaScript were used to display and style page contents.

 ##Challenges Faced
 One of the challenges I faced was having the logged in user information stay persistent as they navigate throughout the application.
 I ended up using Http session to help with this.
-I created a DTO to cary the necessary user information I needed to stay persistent and then used the addAttribute method for Htto session to hold this information.
-Once the use logs off I use the removeAttribute method to remove user information from Http session.
+I created a DTO to model the necessary user information I needed to stay persistent and then used the addAttribute method for Http session to hold this information.
+Once the user logs off I use the removeAttribute method to remove user information from Http session.

 ## Wireframes
 ### Landing Page: